-- Specialty Greens such as 'Magenta Spreen' and 'Minutina' perform well in the heat of the summer, except in regions with extreme heat.
-'Red Leaf Vegetable Amaranth,' a favorite Carribbean specialty green, is tough and resistant to both heat and some measure of drought.
-Heat-tolerant spinach substitutes include 'Tetragonia,' also known as New Zealand spinach, and 'Red Malabar Spinach,' which is a true heat-lover.
+- Specialty greens such as 'Magenta Spreen' and 'Minutina' perform well in the heat of the summer, except in regions with extreme heat.
+'Red Leaf Vegetable Amaranth,' a favorite Caribbean specialty green, is tough and resistant to both heat and some measure of drought.
+Heat-tolerant substitutes for spinach include 'Tetragonia,' also known as New Zealand spinach, and 'Red Malabar Spinach,' which is a true heat-lover.

 - Browse all our Heat-Tolerant Greens.

 - During warmer seasons irrigation is a must for proper spinach germination, to keep soil temperatures cool.
 The benefits of irrigation described in Part 1 strongly apply to this crop.